Table of contents

 - Avoid suspicious-looking emails or messages as they can be phishing traps full of malware

-Viruses and other malicious programs can bring many negative consequences.
-Infections can range from merely being annoying to totally wrecking your computer.
-Even though many people mistakenly think that Macs don’t get viruses, they certainly do.
+Viruses and other malicious software should be avoided at all costs.
+Infections can range from mildly annoying to completely destroying your computer.
+And even though many people mistakenly believe that Macs don’t get viruses, they certainly do.